 - 3 packages (6 ounces each) crushed corn bread stuffing mix

-- 11 cups cubed cooked turkey
+- 10 to 11 cups cubed cooked turkey or chicken

 - 2 cups (8 ounces) shredded cheddar cheese

 - 2 cans (10-3/4 ounces each) condensed cream of celery soup, undiluted

 - 2 cans (10-3/4 ounces each) condensed cream of chicken soup, undiluted

 - 1 can (10-3/4 ounces) condensed cream of mushroom soup, undiluted

 - 1 can (12 ounces) evaporated milk